 People who think buying into a franchised business is a fast track to easy riches are deluding themselves, according to a Brisbane lawyer with expert knowledge of the risks.
 Media horror stories of franchisees whose lives have melted down through a collapse of their franchised business prompted Brisbane franchise lawyer Spencer Slasberg to produce a survival guide for franchisees.

-Spencer, a member of the Commercial Litigation Team with Bennett & Philp Lawyers, has compiled a Top 10 advice list aimed squarely at people thinking of getting into a franchise and he pulls no punches with his advice.
+Spencer, a member of the Disputes & Litigation team with Bennett & Philp Lawyers, has compiled a Top 10 advice list aimed squarely at people thinking of getting into a franchise and he pulls no punches with his advice.

 “It’s the nature of the franchise world.
 It can be tough especially for people with no business expertise who go into a franchise expecting to be spoon fed.
 If they crash and burn, that’s when fingers are pointed everywhere, except usually inwards.